 Tucked away in the upper midwest, North Dakota is the 3rd least populated state.
 The state, nicknamed the “Peace Garden State,” fared well during the Great Recession due to its natural resources, especially oil.
 North Dakota’s oil extraction is partially responsible for the states low unemployment number.
 North Dakota is home to 44 hospitals and 6 level-two trauma centers.
-There were 110 diagnostic medical sonographers employed in North Dakota in 2013.
+There were 220 diagnostic medical sonographers employed in North Dakota in 2018 according to the U.S. Bureau of Labor Statistics.

-The median annual wage for ultrasound technicians employed in North Dakota is $62,700 which is slightly below the national median wage.
+The median annual wage for ultrasound technicians employed in North Dakota was $71,030 as of 2018 which is slightly below the national median wage.
 Analysts project positive growth within the industry over the next 10 years.

 Certification Requirements in North Dakota